-This medication is to be taken to treat severe nausea and vomiting, as well as term management for mental disorders, such as non psychotic anxiety and schizophrenia.
+This medication is a first-generation antipsychotic drug that is taken to treat severe nausea and vomiting, as well as term management for mental disorders, such as non psychotic anxiety and schizophrenia.
+It generally works by depressing the chemoreceptor trigger zone and blocking D2 dopamine receptors within the brain.
 However, it is mostly known to be used to calm the nausea and vomiting one may have after surgery or any type of cancer treatment.

 This medication is taken by mouth, with or without food.
 And taken usually 3 to 4 times a day or as directed to you by your doctor.

 The dosage is based on your age, medical condition, and response to treatment.
 In children, the dosage may also be based on weight.
 Do not increase your dose or take this medication more often than directed.

 Before taking this medication, inform your doctor if you are allergic to Prochlorperazine; or if you have any other allergies in general.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: breathing problems (such as asthma, chronic obstructive pulmonary disease-COPD), blood/immune system disorders (such as bone marrow depression), high pressure in the eye (glaucoma), heart disease (such as irregular heartbeat), liver disease, kidney disease, certain brain disorders (such as Reye's syndrome, seizures), stomach/intestine problems (such as blockage), difficulty urinating (for example, due to enlarged prostate), pheochromocytoma.